prg127/Photoshop/README.md

-# Adobe_Photoshop
+# Some of my works in adobe photoshshop
-Some of my works in adobe photoshshop collage, blog and webpage UI
+collage, blog and webpage UI